gvwilson/thirdbit/src/fiction/bear/index.md

 moment as he worked it out.
 "Why would they want to destroy the dam?"

-"I think they want to drain some of the magic out of Fast Lake so that Muddh can get to it," Noxy explained.
+"I think they want to drain some of the magic out of Fast Lake so that Mukh can get to it," Noxy explained.
 "There's magic there that works in reverse, kind of.
 It takes strength from the people it works on, instead of from the magician casting the spell."